Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/redshift.md

 This process can take anywhere from a single day to several weeks, depending on your data volume, warehouse size, cluster count, network bandwidth, and number of concurrent historical data exports you currently have, among other factors.

+If the backfill range overlaps with the range of previously exported data, Amplitude will de-duplicate overlapping data.

 ## Redshift export format

 The **Event** table schema includes the following columns: